ChristopherHButler/unpkg-bundler/README.md

  - supports both ES modules (esm) and CommonJS (cjs).
 The default entry point is the esm module.
    - if you want to use the cjs module require bundle from `./lib/cjs`

+ - support for typescript and `tsx` with react code.
 #### Why bother using unpkg-bundler ?
  - There are other bundlers out there that run in the browser so why use unpkg-bundler?
 > The magic of unpkg-bundler is that it will automatically fetch and load npm packages from unpkg and add them to your bundle. 🤯